onitsoft/Solidity-Course/lesson-4/README.md

 ## Value vs. reference data types

 A data type is a value type if it holds the data within its own memory allocation.
-A reference type contains a pointer to another memory location that holds the data.
+On the other hand, a reference type contains a pointer to another memory location that holds the data.

 ## Value types